htrefil/multiman/README.md

 c    The initial complex value of the current pixel z    The value of the previous iteration
 ```
-They can be combined using arithmetic operations.
+They can be combined using arithmetic operations and exponentiation (using the symbol `^`).

 ## Examples
 ```